joelwk/chanscope-knowledge-agents/deployment/README_DEPLOYMENT.md

 ## Prerequisites

 - Docker and Docker Compose installed
-- AWS credentials for S3 access
+- AWS credentials for S3 access (required for data retrieval)
-- OpenAI API key
+- OpenAI API key (required for embeddings and query processing)
+- Optional: Grok and Venice API keys for multi-provider capabilities

 ## Environment Setup